joelabreurojas/ProVAI/docs/MODULES.md

 ## Module Architecture Diagram

 This diagram illustrates the high-level architecture of the ProVAI system.
-The `API & User Interface` module is the entry point for users, while the `Assistant Core` is the central orchestrator, using the other modules as specialized features.
+The `API & User Interface` module is the entry point for users, while the `Tutor Core` is the central orchestrator, using the other modules as specialized features.

 ```mermaid
 graph TD